brandur/sorg/content/nanoglyphs-drafts/015-ruby-typing.md

 You can probably tell by now that I think this is a mistake of fairly colossal proportion.
 Although theoretically the static analysis of typing will be the same, it's an unspeakably large compromise in ergonomics.
 Even the simple act of renaming a method now involves changes across multiple files.

 The announcement blog post also makes the mistake of comparing `*.rbs` files to TypeScript's `*.d.ts`.
 Although there's superficial similarity purely at the cosmetic level, it misses the raison d'être of `*.d.ts`.
 In TypeScript, these files are used to add types to untyped JavaScript files that you _don't_ control -- say one that's part of a package imported from NPM, or if you need files to be interoperable between JavaScript and TypeScript -- say if you're publishing a package to NPM.
 We do this [in stripe-node](https://github.com/stripe/stripe-node/tree/master/types) for example, so that both JavaScript and TypeScript users can use the package, but TypeScript users still get the benefit of type information.
-The critically important difference is that in TypeScript you still have the option of putting type information inline with TypeScript code, and that's vastly preferred over a `*.d.ts` file when possible.
+The critically important difference is that in TypeScript you still have the _option_ of putting type information inline with TypeScript code, and that's vastly preferred over a `*.d.ts` file when possible.

-### Man _and_ machine (#man-and-machine)
+### Man *and* machine (#man-and-machine)

 And while static analysis is great, we shouldn't forget that type signatures are _for people too_.
 Being able to see what the expected types of any particular variable or method while reading code is a huge boon for comprehension.
 Sure, a great IDE can help with this too, but why not both?
 It's free.

 There isn't much chance that Ruby Core backpedals at this point, but as someone who has grown to like the language's syntax, it's disappointing to see it fall yet another step behind its sister language, Python.
 Along with better performance, _much_ better documentation, a [concurrency model](https://docs.python.org/3/library/asyncio.html), and an ever growing popularity disparity in Python's favor, Python can now definitively boast the better type system, despite Ruby having had [more than five years](https://www.python.org/dev/peps/pep-0484/) longer to think about its design and implementation.
 A decade ago Ruby and Python were neck and neck.
 Today, there's no comparison.

+Still, more typing is usually better, and after decades of paralysis, it's good that Ruby's moving forward once again.

 ---